D-Link's AX11000 futuristic router promises extreme speed

-Get ready to hear crazy speed claims for new 802.11ax routers, due out by the end of the year.
+Get ready to hear crazy speed claims for new 802.11ax routers, due out by the end of 2018.

 D-Link just announced its triband AX11000 Ultra Wi-Fi router, the DIR-X9000, which theoretically can deliver speeds up to -- you guessed it -- 11,000Mbps.
 And it looks just as futuristic as you would expect, with eight antennas and a funky pyramidal shape, similar to AC routers in D-Link's Ultra Wi-Fi router line, such as the D-Link DIR-885L/R.